Update: Entire story updated.

 Based on the same cluster architecture (CLAR) platform as the i4, the BMW i5 Touring will come with the brand’s 5th Generation eDrive powertrain that houses a more densely packed and energy-efficient battery module and an integrated drive system that houses the e-motor, transmission, and power electronics in one common housing.

-Bimmerpost forum’s ynguldyn suggests that the i5 Touring will be available in two variants at launch: xDrive40 and M60.
+Bimmerpost forum’s ynguldyn suggests that the i5 Touring will be available in two variants at launch: xDrive40 and M60 xDrive.
 In that case, two motors, one for the front wheels and one for the rear wheels, will be standard.

 Range & Charging

-Expect the i5 Touring xDrive40 and i5 Touring M60 to share an 80.7 kWh battery pack.
-The WLTP range could be around 360 miles (580 km) for the former and just under 311 miles (500 km) for the latter.
+Expect the i5 Touring xDrive40 and i5 Touring M60 xDrive to share an 81.2 kWh battery pack.
+The WLTP-est. range could be around 350 miles for the former and a little over 300 miles for the latter.

 Production & Launch

 While the market for station wagons is not growing globally, it is an important segment for premium car makers from the perspective of future-proofing their line-up.
-An i5 Touring’s innovative luggage space and the all-electric powertrain would attract both fleet and personal car buyers, and appeal to shoppers who don’t want another SUV.
-And BMW wouldn’t want their current 3 and 5 Series Touring customers to think about shopping at Audi or Mercedes when it’s time for a new car.
+The i5 Touring’s innovative cabin space solutions and the all-electric powertrain with a reliable range would attract both fleet and personal car buyers, and appeal to shoppers who don’t want another SUV.
+And BMW wouldn’t want their current 3 and 5 Series Touring customers to think about shopping at Audi or Mercedes when it’s time for a new car!